 What does it mean to be a step-parent?

-A ‘step-parent’ as opposed to a natural/biological parent.
-Makes it sound like being a step-parent isn’t natural, doesn’t it?
-The role of step-parent does not come with a job description or guidelines.
-This role is infinitely variable and the rules are far from clear cut.
-It’s not something that you spend time with your partner deciding whether or not to embark on, making attempts to achieve and having nine months to adjust to.
+A ‘step-parent’ as opposed to a natural/biological parent makes it sound like being a step-parent isn’t natural, doesn’t it?
+The role of a step-parent does not come with a job description or guidelines.
+This role is infinitely variable and the rules are far from clear-cut.

 For the children, gaining a step-parent may well be a hugely positive thing and come with many benefits.
 This does not take away the fact that the situation you will find yourself in takes some adjusting to and it can be difficult for children to come to terms with a new parent.